 MARQUEE.
 A permanent structure other than a roof, attached to, supported by, and projecting from a building and providing protection from the elements.
-For the purposes of this ehapter, a Includes a free-standing, permanent, roof-like structure providing protection from the elements, such as a service station gas pump island, will also be considered a MARQUEE vehicular use canopy.
+For the purposes of this chapter, a Includes a free-standing, permanent, roof-like structure providing protection from the elements, such as a service station gas pump island, will also be considered a MARQUEE.